- Entry Points: Maducayan in Natonin, Mt Province; Dacalan in Tanudan, Kalinga

 Assaulting the summit of Mt Binaratan is one of the most challenging hikes I’ve experienced.
 Not because of its height.
 But because it was incessantly raining during both times we visited.

 The initial trail commences on grassy slopes.
 Later on, it cuts through dipterocarp forests.
 Giant tree species thrive here.
 Fortunately, these were spared from logging because the locals protected them for centuries.
 Oh, we were lucky to have witnessed a group of monkeys, and a flock of endemic birds.
 What an exhilarating encounter!

 There are steep parts along the trail, making the trek even more challenging.
 Literally, you would need to hold unto roots or branches to avoid slipping.
 Because of the rains, the trail turned muddy and slippery.
 At some point, we had to crawl our way upwards.
 Leeches were also everywhere.

 Fortunately, there were some creeks along the way.
 There, we rested and sipped pure water to relieve our weary soul.
 We also came across a small cave where hunters spend their night.

-After more than seven hours of grueling hike, we finally reached the summit of Mt Binaratan.
+After more than six hours of grueling hike, we finally reached the summit of Mt Binaratan.
 Uhmm.
 Yeah, it was still raining and foggy.
 Thus, we were not able to catch a view of the surrounding landscapes.

 According to our guides, summer is the best time to visit.
 During this time, one can see the forested mountains of Barlig and Kalinga including the famous “Sleeping Beauty” of Tinglayan.
 And they say, the sunrises and sunsets are spectacular.

 The Mystery behind Mt Binaratan